 In other words, society says that older women have to disguise and keep in check their naturally graying hair.

 Twigg and Shinobu examined a large data set of purchasing patterns from the U.K.’s Expenditures and Food Survey, which surveyed 10,000 households each year (with a 60% response rate), divided into 20-year age groups.
 The earliest survey was conducted in 1961 and the most recent in 2011.
 Participants kept an expenditure diary for a two-week period, spread out among different respondents over an entire year to average out seasonal variations.
-The researchers focused particularly on women 55 and older, grouping that cohort into 5-year age categories, each of which contained 100-150 participants.
+The researchers focused particularly on women 55 and older, grouping that cohort into five-year age categories, each of which contained 100-150 participants.

-Taking into account expenditures on clothing, hairdressing, and cosmetics, Twigg and Shinobu’s analysis shows 3 distinct patterns for the cohorts of women in their mid-50s and beyond.
+Taking into account expenditures on clothing, hairdressing, and cosmetics, Twigg and Shinobu’s analysis shows three distinct patterns for the cohorts of women in their mid-50s and beyond.
 All cohorts of women were more likely to spend money on clothing across the 50 years of the study.
 Among the older women, those born between 1916 and 1920 were most likely to visit hairdressers throughout their lives, including their later years.
 There wasn’t a general rise in spending on hairdresser visits among older women—only for this group.
 For cosmetics, though, women are steadily spending more both on makeup and anti-aging products as they get older.